 Like with a library, take-home activities and resources are available.
 These are made available to sustain participants’ interests and engagement.

-Why is an enterprise such as ‘The CARE Library’ significantly relevant for Singapore?
+Why is ‘The CARE Library’ significantly relevant for Singapore?

 Singapore is witnessing a most profound age shift between now and 2030.
 By 2030, one in five people in Singapore will be over 65 as compared to about 1 in 12 now (Singapore Department of Statistics).